simplifi/comix/README.md

 Then set `version = ExSifiComix.version()` instead of using a hardcoded version.

 ## Testing
-Testing is done by running `mix test`, for custom scenarios follow the below directions first:
+Testing is done by running `mix test`
-- Test custom git tags by creating them with `git tag <tag name>`
-- Test having no git tags by deleting all tags with `git tag -d $(git tag -l)`
-- Restore all git tags from the repo remote with `git fetch --tags` after testing